DAM3423/device-manager/README.md

 Device Manager is a web application for managing devices.
 It can be initialized using a shell script that runs the app in a Dockerized environment.
 The app supports two modes: **development** and **production**.

+The tech stack for this application includes PostgreSQL for the database, Node.js with Express for the server-side framework, and Vue.js with Vuetify for the client-side framework.
+This stack provides a reliable, scalable, and feature-rich platform for building web applications with powerful database functionality and beautiful user interfaces.

 ## Starting the application

 Before you run the application you will need to add a **.env** file for each environment mode.